Dwimpy/push_swap/README.md

 ```
 The program will execute the instructions on the stack and output "OK" if the stack is sorted and "KO" otherwise.

+## Warning Against Blindly Copying Code
+> Copying code without understanding it is not a good practice.
+While it may help you pass a project or assignment,
+it won't help you learn and grow as a programmer.
+It's important to take the time to understand the code you're working
+with, as it will help you catch errors, make improvements, and build better solutions in the future.
+Additionally, copying
+code without attribution or permission can be a violation of academic integrity and may result in penalties. \
+So, take the time to learn and understand the code you're working with, and use it as a starting point to build your own solutions.